gcverissimo/MASSA_Algorithm/README.md

 ## Version 1.0.0
-Version 1.0.0 includes a code refactoring and adds the ability to split data into training, test, and validation subsets.
+- Version 1.0.0 includes a code refactoring and adds the ability to split data into training, test, and validation subsets.

+## Version 2.0.0
+- Version 2.0.0 introduces algorithm changes to better handle large datasets.
+Specifically, for datasets with 10,000 molecules or more, Hierarchical Clustering Analysis (HCA) is automatically replaced by MiniBatch K-Means.
+This is the new default behavior, but it can be controlled using the flag -a / --large-datasets.
+Since dendrograms are generated from HCA, dendrogram plotting is disabled for large datasets.
+In such cases, the flag -f / --dendrogram-plot is automatically disabled, regardless of user input.

+- This version introduces the ability to call the MASSA Algorithm from any Python script using MASSA_Algorithm.pyMASSA.py_massa().
+However, instructions and documentation for doing so will be provided in future updates.

+- Version 2.0.0 also addresses the "NaN/None values in y" error, which was caused by duplicate molecule names.
+In this version, molecules with identical names are detected and renamed by appending their original index as a suffix to ensure uniqueness.

+- MASSA now preserves the input order of molecules in its output.
+However, molecules with chemical errors are skipped and excluded from the process.

 ## Instalation
 MASSA Algorithm can be installed using pip: